andob/ActivityResultEventBus/README.md

 ### Vanilla requestCode / resultCode / data compatibility layer

 Usually you will start activities from within your project / process.
 However, there are times when you must start and get result from activities from outside of your app.
-There is a compatibility layer for this:
+There is a compatibility layer for this.
+For instance:

-- define your events
+- Define your events

 ```kotlin
 class OnPictureNotChoosedFromGalleryEvent
 class OnPictureChoosedFromGalleryEvent(val filePath : String)
 ```

-- use the compatibility layer, start the intent with it and map possible resultCodes and result data intents:
+- Use the compatibility layer, start the intent with it and map possible resultCodes and result data intents:

 ```kotlin
 object ExternalActivityRouter